iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.2.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 4 reviews"/>
 </p>

+> It's a good option to have<br> :date: __2021-02-21 03:52:48__

+> I like this app and think it is a necessary tool in our fight against Covid.
+However I am concerned that it hasn't been updated yet to take into account the new variants.
+2 meters for 15 minutes doesn't seem safe anymore.
+I want to know whether I was 5 minutes within a 3 m distance of someone infected (or whatever parameters health authorities think would be precautionary taking into account the new variants).<br> :date: __2021-02-18 04:17:26__

+> Did as you recommended.
+Force quit the app then restarted!
+The annoying number 1 gone!
+Thank you so much for your help!
+I truly think this is a wonderful addition in helping to combat this pandemic.
+I hope more people download it. :)<br> :date: __2021-02-18 01:27:22__

+> Idk if this even works<br> :date: __2021-02-16 23:43:32__

+> The way it says that it collects the data, it won't be able to notify you of an exposure as it's happening, mainly due to the careful way they have to apply the tracking tech in order to sustain your privacy, or people get upset.
+It can only tell you once it has been able to calculate exposure within 2 meters for 15 minutes, and it can't know that until it determines if it WAS during the contagious timeline, which isn't known until that data has been accurately reported by the cantagious patient<br> :date: __2021-02-16 12:36:52__

 > I downloaded this app by mistake And downloaded self isolation form by mistake how to rectify it i am completely fine with no symptoms even i never came in touch with anyone just doing quarantine for 14 days i do have arrive can app only<br> :date: __2021-02-13 06:38:54__